Frequently Asked Questions (FAQ)

 Canned food should be covered and can be kept in the fridge for 3 to 5 days.
 Canned food may also be frozen after opening but it's best to transfer the product to an appropriate freezable container.

-Where do I find the "best before" dates on your products?
+Where do I find the "best before" dates on your products and how do I read them?

 Do you do any testing on animals?